Using the server command line — Linux

 Key-value pair Description Required or optional

-ServerName "[ServerName]" Helix Plan server name.
+ServerName "[ServerName]" P4 Plan server name.
 Optional

 ServerPassword "[Password]" Password for server administrator.
 Required.